SkillsFundingAgency/das-technical-guidance/collections/_development_standards/solution-structure.md

 SFA.DAS.*.Api.AcceptanceTests
 SFA.DAS.*.Api.UnitTests
 ```
 API projects should contain all of the logic to handle the requests and responses for the included endpoints.
 This can include:
-* Controllers that receive and route requests and return reponses.
+* Controllers that receive and route requests and return responses.
 * Request and response types that will be received or returned by each endpoint.

 ##### Application projects
-Use these projects for your application's core logic.
+Use these projects for your application's core logic as it applies to your domain objects.
 ```
 SFA.DAS.*.Application
 SFA.DAS.*.Application.UnitTests
 ```

-The logic will vary from one application to the next, but examples of things an application project might include are:
+The content will vary from one application to the next, but examples of things an application project might include are:
-* Calls to repositories in the solution's ```Data``` project.
+* Calls to repository interfaces in the solution's ```Data``` project.
-* CQRS calls to handlers in the solution's ```Commands``` and/or ```Queries``` projects.
+* CQS calls (where the ```Application``` project replaces separate ```Commands``` and/or ```Queries``` projects).

+In onion architecture, the application layer is not responsible for business logic.
+For example, the application logic may be concerned with retrieving data in a specific use case, but it would not be responsible for modifying that data based on business rules or practices as part of its retrieval.

 ##### Commands projects
-Use these projects for your CQRS pattern commands (add/update/delete data).
+Use these projects for your CQS pattern commands (add/update/delete data).
 ```
 SFA.DAS.*.Commands
 SFA.DAS.*.Commands.UnitTests